 Figure 7 indicates that institutions facing the largest potential funding reductions have the largest citation-based links to private sector innovation.
-On average, a 10 percentage point larger decline in NIH funding under the proposed ICR rate is associated with a 30% increase in linked commercial patents and nearly a 50% increase in commercial patent value.
+On average, institutions facing a 10 percentage point larger decline in NIH funding under the proposed ICR rate are associated with 30% more commercial patents-and nearly 50% greater commercial patent value.